EarthObservationSimulator/orbitpy/docs/orbitpy.mission_module.rst

 Output
 ^^^^^^^

+After initialization of the mission, it can be executed by calling the ``Mission.execute`` function.
 All the results of the various calculations are written in the directory specified in the ``outDir`` key/value pair of the :ref:`settings_json_object`.
 Description of the location, naming-convention and data-format of the results is in the table below:

 .. csv-table::